Not All Needles Are Found: How Fact Distribution and Don't Make It Up Prompts Shape Retrieval, Reasoning, and Hallucination in Long-Context LLMs: Results and Analysis

 \subsection{Positional Bias and Depth Sensitivity}

-To understand how the spatial location of information impacts model performance, we analyzed the average performance as a function of fact depth (Figure ~\ref{fig:position_dep}).
-This analysis aggregates performance across all context lengths to isolate positional sensitivity from total context volume.

-Our results reveal distinct behaviors across the four models: \begin{itemize} \item Gemini-2.5-flash and Deepseek-v3.2-chat: Both models demonstrate high robustness to positional bias.
-While Deepseek-v3.2-chat maintains near-perfect accuracy for literal extraction across all depths, Gemini-2.5-flash shows a slight, uniform degradation in faithfulness but remains the most consistent overall. \item ChatGPT-5-mini: This model exhibits a unique ``performance cliff'' at the 50\% depth mark.
-While performance is near 100\% at the beginning and end of the context, accuracy for both literal extraction and logical inference tasks drops sharply to approximately 80\% at the exact midpoint, suggesting a specific architectural sensitivity to middle-positioned tokens. \item Claude-4.5-haiku: Of all models tested, Claude-4.5-haiku exhibits the most pronounced ``U-shaped'' performance curve, characteristic of the ``lost-in-the-middle'' phenomenon.
-This is particularly visible in the logical inference, where accuracy drops to nearly 50\% between the 20\% and 60\% depth intervals before recovering toward the end of the context window. \end{itemize}
+Aggregating performance across all lengths isolates positional sensitivity (Figure~\ref{fig:position_dep}).
+Model behaviors diverge sharply: Gemini-2.5-flash and Deepseek-v3.2-chat demonstrate high positional robustness with near-perfect literal extraction across all depths.
+In contrast, ChatGPT-5-mini exhibits a unique performance cliff, dropping sharply to $\sim$80\% accuracy exactly at the 50\% depth mark.
+Finally, Claude-4.5-haiku suffers the most pronounced ``U-shaped'' degradation, with logical inference dropping to nearly 50\% in the middle context intervals before recovering toward the end.

-These findings suggest that while literal extraction is increasingly becoming a solved problem for top-tier models, logical inference remains highly sensitive to the relative position of the evidence within the context.